jhpyle/charts/README.md

 * `usingSslTermination`: default is `true`.
 If you are not going to access the site over HTTPS (which is not recommended except for temporary testing purposes), set this to `false`.
+* `redirectHttp`: default is `true`.
+If `usingSslTermination` is `true`, and `redirectHttp` is `true`, then there will be a service at `<release-name>-docassemble-redirect-service` on port 8081 that will redirect HTTP to HTTPS.
+If your service that provides SSL termination already redirects incoming HTTP to HTTPS, then you can set this to `false`.
+Otherwise, configure the SSL termination service to send incoming HTTP traffic to port 8081 on the external IP address of `<release-name>-docassemble-redirect-service`.
 * `daImage`: default is `jhpyle/docassemble:latest`.
 This is the image of **docassemble** that you want to use.
 * `inClusterNGINX`: default is `true`.
 By default, the chart runs